Benjamin-Spoolstra/Benjamin-Spoolstra/README.md

 ## Who I Am

-I'm an aspiring Offensive Security professional with 1 years worth of technical experience specializing in web application and internal network penetration testing across Active Directory and cloud environments.
+I'm an aspiring Offensive Security professional with 1 year of technical experience specializing in web application and internal network penetration testing across Active Directory and cloud environments.
 I'm working toward expanding into red teaming and adversary emulation so I deepen my expertise in Offensive Security.

 ## Core Function